 Dr. Ralph Hingson received an Albert Nelson Marquis Who’s Who Lifetime Achievement Award, featured in the Wall Street Journal on May 1, 2019.

-Funding Opportunity Announcements (FOA) and Notices (NOT) Issued by NIAAA:
+Notice of Funding Opportunities (NOFO) and Notices (NOT) Issued by NIAAA:

 Alcohol and Other Substance Use Research Education Programs for Health Professionals (R25 Clinical Trial Not Allowed): The over-arching goal of the NIAAA and National Institute on Drug Abuse (NIDA) R25 program is to support educational activities that complement and/or foster a better understanding of biomedical, behavioral, and clinical research and its implications.
 PAR-19-207